Breakdown points of Fermat-Weber problems under gauge distances: Uniform robustness

 The previous proposition does not improve Theorem~\ref{th:lowerBound} when $\gamma$ is strictly convex, since this case entails $\EH_{\gamma}(D)=\RR^d$ when $D$ consists of at least $d+1$ points in general position.
 However, a better result can be obtained for the polyhedral case.

-\begin{corollary} The Fermat--Weber point is uniformly robust for any polyhedral gauge; i.e. one can select a bounded $K$ in Theorem~\ref{th:lowerBound} independent of $w_C$ when $\gamma$ is polyhedral. \end{corollary}
+\begin{corollary} The Fermat--Weber point is uniformly robust for any polyhedral gauge, i.e. one can select a bounded $K$ in Theorem~\ref{th:lowerBound} independent of ${\bar{w}}_C$ when $\gamma$ is polyhedral. \end{corollary}

-\begin{proof} From Proposition~\ref{prop:elemSet}, any corrupted Fermat--Weber point belongs to $\EH_{\gamma}(D)$, which is a subset of $\EH_{\gamma}(A)$.
-Since $\gamma$ is polyhedral and $A$ is finite, there are only finitely many distinct elementary convex sets for $A$.
-Accordingly, the elementary hull $\EH_{\gamma}(A)$ is bounded and we can consider $K=\EH_{\gamma}(A)$ in Theorem~\ref{th:lowerBound}. \end{proof}
+\begin{proof} From Proposition~\ref{prop:elemSet}, any corrupted Fermat--Weber point belongs to some $\EH_{\gamma}(D)$, which is a subset of $\EH_{\gamma}(A)$.
+Each elementary convex set for $A$ is an intersection of a finite number of cones (one for each $a\in A$), each of which is a cone over one of the finitely many faces of the polyhedral unit ball of $\gamma$.
+Thus there are only finitely many distinct elementary convex sets for $A$.
+Accordingly, the elementary hull $\EH_{\gamma}(A)$ is a union of finitely many bounded sets, and is therefore bounded.
+As a consequence, we can consider $K=\EH_{\gamma}(A)$ in Theorem~\ref{th:lowerBound}. \end{proof}